theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/advanced-techniques/script-expressions.md

 #{Extraction.Timestamp}#: Timestamp of the extraction
 ```

-An example of the use of defined expressions in the Destination Custom-SQL settings can be found [here](../xu-destinations/microsoft-sql-server/sql-server-custom-sql).
+See an [example](https://help.theobald-software.com/en/xtract-universal/xu-destinations/microsoft-sql-server/sql-server-custom-sql) of the use of defined expressions in the destination Custom-SQL settings.

 ### Supported data types